EU AI Act Compliance for Healthcare AI: A Complete Guide

 Phase 2: Gap Analysis and Planning (Q1-Q2 2026)

-- Conduct gap analysis comparing current MDR compliance artifacts against AI Act requirements
+- Conduct gap analysis comparing current MDR compliance artefacts against AI Act requirements

 - Extend your QMS to incorporate AI Act-specific elements (data governance, bias monitoring, human oversight protocols)